maddieemihle/machine-learning-emotional-training/README.md

 * GPU constraints prevented extended training cycles, model stacking, or ensemble experimentation.

 #### 4) Explainability Limitations
 * While explainability was a major goal of this project, Grad-CAM (Selvaraju _et al.,_ 2017) was only briefly explored and not successfully implemented across models.
-We wanted to expand this further but limiations restricted us.
+We wanted to expand this further, but limitations restricted us.
 * We successfully integrated Haar Cascade-based face detection using OpenCV for webcam testing.
 However, this feature does not contribute to model interpretability, only basic recognition.
 * Future work will focus on integrating Grad-CAM to visualize attention regions in predicted facial expressions.